ChilliCream/hotchocolate-docs/docs/subscription.md

 ## Redis Provider

-The redis subscription provider uses Redis as pub/sub system to handle messages, this enables you to run multiple instances of the _Hot Chocolate_ server and handle subscription events reliable.
+The redis subscription provider uses Redis as pub/sub system to handle messages, this enables you to run multiple instances of the _Hot Chocolate_ server and handle subscription events reliably.

+In order to use the Redis provider add the following package:
+`HotChocolate.Subscriptions.Redis`

+After you have added the package you can add the redis subscription provider to your services like the following:

 ```csharp
 var configuration = new ConfigurationOptions